Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ## Solution

 You may have started with some manual check of common web issues, but I normally start with some scanning tools.
-I like to use nikto for automated web scanning; this can be run without any fancy options for our purposes:
+I like to use Nikto for automated web scanning; this can be run without any fancy options for our purposes:

 {%
   include figure